imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 The Private API key should be kept confidential and only stored on your own servers.
 {% endhint %}

-If you are using ImageKit.io [client-end SDK](../api-introduction/sdk.md#client-side-sdks) for file upload, it requires an `authenticationEndpoint` endpoint for getting authentication parameters required in the upload API.
+If you are using ImageKit.io [client-end SDK](../api-introduction/sdk.md#client-side-sdks) for file upload, it requires a parameter named `authenticator`.
+This parameter expects an asynchronous function that resolves with an object containing the necessary security parameters i.e signature, token, and expire.

-### How to implement authenticationEndpoint endpoint?
+This asynchronous function use a backend server to authenticate the request using your [API private key](../../api-reference/api-introduction/api-keys.md#private-key).

+### Setup the backend app

-This endpoint is specified by `authenticationEndpoint` parameter during initialization.
-The SDK makes an HTTP GET request to this endpoint and expects a JSON response with three fields i.e. `signature`, `token` and `expire`. &#x20;
+This backend app will expose an endpoint which will be used to authenticate the request.
+The `authenticator` function makes an HTTP GET request to this endpoint and expects a JSON response with three fields i.e. `signature`, `token` and `expire`. &#x20;

 Example response: